DarkL1nk64/Super-Mario-Mountains/README.md

 # Purpouse:

-My mission was show how lifefull was Mario Maker 1, principally for 3DS
+My mission was show how lifefull was Mario Maker 1, principally the 3DS Version maybe the map quantity become greater, but for now, these are the focus